-The National Guard College Loan Repayment Program pays up to $20,000 of a service member’s student loans.
+The National Guard Student Loan Repayment Program pays up to $20,000 of a service member’s student loans.
 You’ll need a score of 50 or higher on the ASVAB to qualify.
 You’ll also need to serve in an eligible MOS.

 The Army will pay 15% of your outstanding student loan balance or $1,500, whichever is greater.
 And the National Guard will pay this amount for each year of service.

 The Navy Student Loan Repayment Program (LRP) pays up to $65,000 toward your student loan debt.
 For sailors to qualify, they must enlist in the delayed entry program as active duty an have an eligible rating.

 The Navy will pay 33.3% of your outstanding student loan balance or $1,500 — whichever is greater — for up to three years of service.
 However, 25%-33% of your annual LRP award will be withheld for taxes.

 Unfortunately, the Air Force doesn’t currently have a CLRP program for new enlistees .
 At one time, it offered up to $10,000 of loan repayment via this program (still less than the Army and Navy).
 But right now, this benefit isn’t available.